Daviz00/Py_frame_capture/README.md

 ### 4. Run the script and the images will be stored in the same directory as the script file
 ### 5. Compile the image files using any program of choice

-> Plan to build an Electron app simulating this functionality for ease of use [styled using Tailwind CSS and React]
+> Plan to build an Electron app simulating this functionality for ease of use [styled using Tailwind CSS and React] and add relevant comments to this repo

 Credits: https://medium.com/analytics-vidhya/automate-gui-clicks-and-save-screenshots-fcbc9d52a08c